cjfarnold/oofppa/README.md

         conda activate <your environment name>
         python3.9 \habits\habits\managehabits.py
     ```
-4. This will start the application menu which can be used to perform varrious operation on the application
+4. This will start the application menu as depicted below, the user can then select an appopriate option to navigate to the operation of choice.
+    ```sh
+        (oofppa) clydearnold@MacBook-Pro habits % python3.9 managehabits.py
+        ?
+Wellcome to Habit Tracker:
+        What would you like to do?
+(Use arrow keys)
+        » List all existing habits
+          Add a new Habit
+          Update a Habit
+          Analyze your Habits
+          Exit App
+    ```

 ### 3 Running test cases